Tam Nakano

 Yuria Tauchi (田内 友里愛, Tauchi Yuria), better known by her ring name Tam Nakano (中野 たむ, Nakano Tamu) is a Japanese retired professional wrestler and idol.
-She is best known for her time in World Wonder Ring Stardom.
+She is best known for her time in World Wonder Ring Stardom, where she was a former leader of Cosmic Angels.

 Nakano began her career as an idol with Actwres girl'Z in 2015, and made her debut as a professional wrestler the following year.
 She left the promotion in 2017 and began working for Frontier Martial Arts Wrestling (FMW) and Stardom as a freelancer, officially signing with Stardom later that year.

 In Stardom, along with Mina Shirakawa and Unagi Sayaka, she founded and led the Cosmic Angels stable until her retirement.
 She went on to become a two-time World of Stardom Champion, two-time Wonder of Stardom Champion, one-time Goddesses of Stardom Champion, and four-time Artist of Stardom Champion.

 Nakano also won the 2019 Goddesses of Stardom Tag League and received the 2023 Tokyo Sports Women's Wrestling Grand Prize.